 About the Academy

 The Citizen's Police Academy is an eleven-week program designed to give citizens a working knowledge of the West Monroe Police Department.
 Each session consists of weekly classes that meet at various locations in the city of West Monroe.
 Classes are held in the spring and fall each year.
 The academy class beginning September 6, 2022 is currently full.
-However, we are accepting applications for the next Citizen's Police Academy that will begin sometime in March and be every Thursday evening from 6:00 pm to 8:30 pm every Tuesday.
+However, we are accepting applications for the next Citizen's Police Academy that will begin sometime in March and be every Thursday evening from 6:00 pm until 8:30 pm for eleven weeks once it begins.

 The mission of the Citizen's Police Academy is to improve the relationship between the police and the community through communication and education.
 There is no financial cost to attend the academy.

 The instruction gives citizens a knowledge of the job of a police officer with the West Monroe Police Department.
 The topics covered include the following: Patrol, Detectives, Crime Scene, Evidence, Crash Reconstruction, K-9, SWAT, Use of Force, DWI Investigations, Street Crimes, Metro Narcotics, 9-1-1 Operations and Communications, Community Police, School Resource Programs, Shooting Simulator, Records, and Mental Health.

 The West Monroe Police Department sponsors the Citizen's Police Academy with the goal of educating attendees on the operations of the Department.
 This is accomplished through lecture, demonstrations, hands on activities, and tours, Attendees will have an opportunity to ride along with a police officer as part of the experience,